 A little bit about me…

-Spoken word poetry: A good portion of my time is spent traveling around the country to universities, justice-minded churches, conferences, festivals, open mics, poetry slam competitions, and other special events.
-I’d love to come to yours!
-I also teach spoken word and creative writing workshops.
+POETRY: I’ve put out two studio albums of spoken word poetry, including one funded by a successful Kickstarter campaign.
+You can support me by downloading them here!
+I also have an upcoming collection of page poetry due out in February 2019.
+A good portion of my travel time is spent going to colleges, universities, justice-minded churches, conferences, festivals, open mics, poetry slam competitions, and anywhere poetry is heard and enjoyed.
+I’d love to come to you!
+I also teach spoken word and creative writing workshops for small and large groups.
 See where else I’ve performed here!

 Interested in booking me for an event?
 Drop me a line here and let’s talk!

 "Everything must burn in order to grow again"

 “I am praying for you to get right with God.”